bermuda27f/pv-zeitstrahl/README.md

 ## installation

-- install git and node.js on your machine
+- if you haven't already: install git and node.js on your machine
 - open your terminal, select desired location, type:

 git clone https://github.com/bermuda27f/pv-zeitstrahl-02.git